arangodb/arangodb/Documentation/Books/Manual/Administration/ManagingUsers/AuthorizationModel.md

 | update a user |   |   | rw |
 | drop a user |   |   | rw |

+In this table the collection is a document or ege collection; a collection database is the database in which the collection is stored.
+The _system database is the system database.

 The table shows which rigths are needed for certain actions.

 If we want to create a user that can only read all collections in database reports, the permissions json would look this way: